bilumum/react-messaging/README.md

 # Simple React Chat Application

-This project created with Reactjs.
+This project was created with Reactjs.
 I created this application for learning Reactjs.
-I tried to use many of react features like components both functional and class, hooks, router ext.
+I tried to use many of react features like components both functional and class, state, hooks, router ext.

 I used material-ui components for frontend.